rtyler/presentations/continuous-delivery-infra/content/preso.md

 # Continuous Delivery

-every commit should be ready for deliveryl deploy production when the organization is ready
+every commit should be ready for delivery

+deploy production when the organization is ready